Cold Runner and Hot Runner Injection Molding: Benefits, Drawbacks, and Applications

 Hot runner systems are also better suited for applications that require tight tolerances.

-Hot Runner Molds: Drawbacks
+Drawbacks of Hot Runner Molds:

 The main drawback of a hot runner system is cost.
 A hot runner system will increase the cost of your initial tool investment.
 The costs of maintenance for a tool containing a hot runner system are also higher.